-Great Young Adult Books With Strong Female Lead Characters
+Young Adult (YA) Books With Strong Female Lead Characters

 In 2017, there was lots of excitement around the movie Wonder Woman because it was the first female-led superhero film in more than a decade.
 The movie went on to become one of the three most successful movies at the box office for the whole year.
 The other movies in the top 3 were Star Wars: The Last Jedi and Beauty and the Beast, which also had heroic female leads.
-While the movie industry shies away from stories with female action and superhero leads, there are plenty of books aimed at children, teens, and young adults (YA).
-These are some adventure, fantasy, and sci-fi titles that are worth looking into.
+While the movie industry shies away from stories with feminine action and superhero leads, there are plenty of books aimed at children, teens, and young adults (YA) with amazing kickass heroines.
+These are some of the best adventure, fantasy, and sci-fi titles that are worth looking into.

 Science Fiction / Dystopian

 Sky Without Stars, the first book in the System Divine trilogy, is Les Misérables set in space.
 There are three main characters, two female.
 One is Chatine, a street rat and a thief in a society where "the clouds hide the stars and the poor starve in the streets; where a rebel group, long thought dead, is resurfacing."
 The other is Alouette, who lives in an underground refuge and knows little about the outside world, other than that it is very dangerous.
 Alouette comes into contact with the military officer Marcellus when he's injured in a riot.
 Later, Chatine, disguised as a boy, is hired to spy on Marcellus.
 All three must come together to fight in Laterre's coming revolution.

 When the world started to fall apart, everyone was given the choices to either move into the Bubble Cities or take their chances outside.
 Maggie's family chose to live outside and scavenge to survive.